sylviaM361/dsc-machine-learning-project/README.md

 This project aims to answer the following questions:

-1. Can we accurately predict whether an individual will receive the H1N1 vaccine using demographic, behavioral, and opinion data?
+1. Can we accurately predict whether an individual will receive the H1N1 vaccine using demographic, behavioral and opinion data?
 2. Which demographic and health-related factors most strongly influence vaccination decisions?
 3. How do perceptions of vaccine safety, effectiveness, and personal risk affect vaccination behavior?
 4. How well do different machine learning models perform in predicting vaccination uptake?